grailbio/rules_r/README.md

 `render_args` will need to be quoted appropriately if set.
 This rule can be used wherever an [r_binary](#r_binary) rule can be used.

-If an argument is given on the command line when running the target, it will be the output directory, else the output directory will be the default output directory of the render function, typically the same directory as the input file.
+If arguments are given on the command line when running the target, flags of the form --arg=value are passed as keyword arguments to the render function.
+The values can be arbitrary R expressions, and strings will need to be quoted.
+The last argument without the prefix `--` will be the output directory, else the output directory will be the default output directory of the render function, typically the same directory as the input file.